cubismod/ryanwallace.cloud/docs/map-site-plan.md

 ## 10) Routes and Features

+- `/`: homepage with an accessible hero describing the app (what it tracks, coverage, freshness) and an embedded map component.
+The map is interactive but sized for the homepage; include a clear CTA to open the full-screen `/map` view.
+Add highlight cards (Vehicles, Predictions, Alerts) with live counts.
-- `/map`: live vehicle map based on `ryanwallace.cloud/map/src/index.html` (refresh rate, follow-location toggle, vehicle counts, alerts table, optional “Elf” UI).
+- `/map`: full-screen/live vehicle map based on `ryanwallace.cloud/map/src/index.html` (refresh rate, follow-location toggle, vehicle counts, alerts table, optional “Elf” UI).
 - `/track`: commuter rail track predictions based on `ryanwallace.cloud/content/track/index.html` (stats header + predictions table).

 APIs (`app/api/*`) — optional, only if proxying/caching is beneficial: